mebinthattil/local-file-share-via-http/README.md

 # local-file-share-via-http
 This is a simple python script to start a http server and upload files or folder within a local network.
+No external libraries requried.
+If you have python installed you are good to go!

 ## How to use: